MerginMaps/docs/src/layer/photos/index.md

 To reduce the data usage, you may consider using [selective synchronisation](../../manage/selective_sync/), [resizing pictures automatically](#resizing-pictures-automatically) or following the [offline field survey workflow](../../field/offline-use/#offline-field-survey-workflow).
 :::

-## Attachment widget in QGIS
+## Photo attachment widget in QGIS

-:::tip
+:::tip Example project available
 Clone <MerginMapsProject id="documentation/form_setup" /> to follow this example!
 :::

+In QGIS, the [attachment widget](../form-widgets/#attachment) is used to set up a field to capture photos.

-To set up a photo widget:
+To set up the attachment widget:
 1. Right-click on a layer, select **Properties** and go to the **Attributes form** tab.
 2. In the list of **Available Widgets** select the text field you want to work with.
 3. In the **Widget Display** tab: